mlshv/create-react-ui-lib/README.md

 2. Open `package.json`, update package description, author, repository, remove `"private": true`.
 3. Run `npm publish`

-## Publishing Storybook to GitHub pages
+## Publishing Storybook / Ladle to GitHub pages

 Storybook static is built to `docs` directory which is under git.
 To publish it to GitHub Pages do this: